armory/documentation/_spinnaker/policy_engine.md

 The Policy Engine supports the following OPA server deployments:

 * An OPA server deployed in the same Kubernetes cluster as an Armory Spinnaker deployment.
-The [Using ConfigMaps for OPA policies](#using-configmaps-for-opa-policies) section contains a configmap you can use.
+The [Using ConfigMaps for OPA policies](#using-configmaps-for-opa-policies) section contains a ConfigMap you can use.
 * An OPA cluster that is **not** in the same Kubernetes cluster as an Armory Spinnaker deployment .
 See the [OPA documentation](https://www.openpolicyagent.org/docs/latest/) for more information about installing an OPA cluster.

 ## Using ConfigMaps for OPA Policies